rakshithsajjan/Prabhav/README.md

 **prabhav**(translates ~ "*impact*") is a non-profit effort dedicated to leveraging technologies including like AI and more to change things in society for the better.

-our first initiative is aimed to serve under-privileged masses in india with easy & accessible information about govt. schemes in a convenient way using an AI whatsapp chatbot (given its huge existing reach); information though openly available, is largely inaccessible to most rural & under-privileged citizens due to lack of working knowledge & ease of ascess.
+our first initiative is aimed to serve the masses in india with easy & accessible information about govt. schemes in a convenient way using an AI whatsapp chatbot (given its huge existing reach); information though openly available, is largely inaccessible to most rural & average citizens due to lack of working knowledge & ease of ascess.

 we're trying to do our bit. users can chat in their own langauage and get info about all the schemes they can avail benefits from.